robocode-dev/tank-royale/buildDocs/docs/articles/booter.md

   that it should
   not play in battles with game types other than the listed ones.
 When this field is omitted, the bot will participate in any type of game.
+* *initialPosition*: is a comma-separated list containing the starting x and y coordinate, and direction (body, gun, and radar) when the game begins. [^initial-start-position]

 ### Escaping special characters